 Since you’re trying to get rid of any traces of weed out of your body, you will most likely be tempted to take more than you should, which brings us to some upsetting symptoms:

 - Throat irritation.
-Apple cider vinegar is acidic which is why it may cause throat irritation, especially if you use it for a prolonged period of time.
+Apple cider vinegar is acidic which is why it may cause throat irritation, especially if you use it for a prolonged period.
 Mixing it with plenty of water may reduce this risk.

 - Nausea.
 This can occur due to its unpleasant taste, especially if taken undiluted, in large quantities.
 It may also decrease your appetite.